joseluisq/gimage/docs/index.md

 - Load an image from local path or URL.
 - Create shapes such as rectangles or ellipses with opacity.
-- Resize or scale images proportionally.
+- Resize, scale or crop images proportionally.
-- Crop images proportionally.
 - Rotate images, shapes or texts.
 - Embed text with custom TTF fonts.
 - Compose a pool of images with Canvas.
 - Swap image formats such as JPEG, PNG and GIF.
 - Save images in local or output on the browser.
 - Save several copies of the same image.
+- Render an image in-memory and return the resource.

 For detailed instructions see the [getting started guide][2].